hcguersoy/cleanreg/README.md

 docker run --rm -it hcguersoy/cleanreg:<version> -r http://192.168.56.2:5000 -n mysql:.*temp.* -re -d 2018-01-01 -k 5 -i
 ```

-Removes all images that contain the word "temp" in their tagnames and if they were created before 2018 but at least 5 will be kept in total.
+Removes all images that contain the word "temp" in their tag's and if they were created before 2018 but at least 5 will be kept in total.

 ```shell
 docker run --rm -it hcguersoy/cleanreg:<version> -r http://192.168.56.2:5000 -n myalpine -k 50 -i -w 12